nield/MinimalApiTemplate/README.md

 An example Minimal Api application with OpenAPI, Swashbuckle, and API versioning using clean architecture.

 It also include the following:
+- KeyCloak IDP
 - .NET Aspire
 - .NET 8 ExceptionHandlers
 - Redis OutputCaching